 If soaring costs are getting you down, finding ways to reduce expenses will help keep your head above water and your spirits high.
-This post offers 5 ways to save money on your cell phone bill.
-By applying these tips you may be able to cut your monthly bill in half!
+This post offers five ways to save money on your cell phone bill.
+Using these tips you may be able to cut your monthly bill in half!

 1. Change Companies

 Verizon and AT&T’s unlimited plans are the most expensive, with T-Mobile coming in a close third.
 These service providers are popular among customers because they’re familiar brands and offer good network coverage.

 But here’s what most people don’t realize: The leading mobile carriers (Verizon, AT & T, and T-Mobile) own and operate discount brands that use the same towers and charge lower monthly rates.

 - T-Mobile owns Metro by T-Mobile and Mint Mobile

 These discount companies are known as mobile virtual network operators or MVNOs.
 Cricket, Visible, Metro by T-Mobile, Mint Mobile—many more MVNOs out there—don’t own cell phone towers.
 Still, they partner with major carriers to offer affordable wireless service for their customers.
 Some MVNOs offer plans as cheap as $10 per month.